wilfz/CLCL/README.md

 Multiple keys can be set for one window.
 If multiple keys are set, the keys will be sent in order from the top.

 ## Tools (plug-ins)
 The installation package also includes binaries of some useful plugins from https://nakka.com/soft/clcl/index_eng.html.
-These plugins have been reworked to fit current operating systems. tool_clip.dll is an additional plugin from https://github.com/wilfz/CLCL-tool_clip.
+These plugins have been reworked to fit current operating systems; especially the plugin DLLs are installed into the same folder as clcl.exe, the plugins' ini files to the same location as clcl.ini.

+tool_clip.dll is an additional plugin from https://github.com/wilfz/CLCL-tool_clip.

 To process history or template item data or add functions to CLCL, add plugin-DLLs in the "Tool" option.